aidn3/hypixel-guild-discord-bridge/README.md

 - Connect multiple guilds chats together
 - Bind hypixel guilds chats to discord channels
 - Send and receive Chat from other guilds/discord servers via Webhooks
-- Support Public and Officer Chat
+- Supports Public and Officer Chat
-- Support in-game moderation commands from discord
+- Supports in-game moderation commands from discord
 - Share events with discord such as online/offline/join/leave/mute notification/etc.
-- Allow to execute commands
+- Allows executing commands
-- Log all Chats/Events/etc
+- Logs all Chats/Events/etc
 - Quality Of Life such as `/list` command listing online members and their current game-mode
-- Provide a detailed metrics for every instance
+- Provides a detailed metrics for every instance
 - Supports custom plugins
-- Support Proxies for Minecraft instances
+- Supports Proxies for Minecraft instances

 ### Permissions